galette/galettedoc/source/plugins/paypal.rst

 .. warning::

-   Due to the way Paypal payments are handled, especially the payment confirmation, your instance must be publically accessible.
+   Due to the way Paypal payments are handled, especially the payment confirmation, your instance must be publicly accessible.

 Installation
 ============